Voter turnout: Household socialization

 A 2018 study in the American Political Science Review found that the parents to newly enfranchised voters "become 2.8 percentage points more likely to vote."
 A 2018 study in the journal Political Behavior found that increasing the size of households increases a household member's propensity to vote.

 A 2018 PlosOne study found that a "partisan who is married to a co-partisan is more likely to vote.
 This phenomenon is especially pronounced for partisans in closed primaries, elections in which non-partisan registered spouses are ineligible to participate."

 Ballot secrecy

 According to a 2018 study, get-out-the-vote groups in the United States who emphasize ballot secrecy along with reminders to vote increase turnout by about 1 percentage point among recently registered nonvoters.

-Reasons for not voting
+Abstention

 There are philosophical, moral, and practical reasons that some people cite for not voting in electoral politics, typically owing to obstacles to voting, though some of the practical reasons for abstention have more to do with rare, difficult to predict situations arising from flaws in the design of the voting system that fail to efficiently capture voter preferences.

+Increasing voter turnout

+Various measures have been proposed to attempt to increase voter turnout.
+One of these is to make election days national holidays in order to give potential voters more time and freedom to vote.
+This has been implemented in multiple democracies of which have higher voter turnouts than the U.S., which does not make elections days national holidays.

+Voter registration has been found to be a barrier to democratic participation.
+Therefore, another measure cited to boost election turnout is to have automatic voter registration, a measure that has been implemented in various democracies around the world.
+Studies have shown that increased voter registration leads to greater turnout at elections.

+Another proposed measure to increase voter turnout is a move to a proportional representation system for countries that currently use first-past-the-post in elections.
+Countries that use proportional representation systems have higher turnouts when compared to those that do not.
+The reasoning that has been given for this is that voters feel they "are given a more meaningful choice at the ballot box" and that a proportional electoral system leads to greater voter representation.

+Some have found that mail voting raises turnout in local elections, by letting voters know an election is happening and making it easier to vote.

+Mail voting has mixed effects on bigger elections.